Convair F-102 Delta Dagger: Major redesign

-At the same time the wing was redesigned, being made thinner and wider.
-The leading edge was given a conical droop, with the apex at the root, to improve handling at low speeds.
+In parallel to this effort, the wing was also redesigned to be both thinner and wider.
+The leading edge was reprofiled with a conical droop, with the apex at the root, as to improve handling at low speeds.
 Because the droop remained within the shock cone of the leading edge, the drag rise at supersonic speeds was minimal.
-A second, inboard fence was added.
+A second, inboard fence was also added at the time.
+A new canopy was also adopted while the tail was shifted slightly aft.
+The level of changes that could be implemented were restrained by the redesign having occurred at such an advanced stage of development.
+Yet, the overall changes made were so substantial that two-thirds of the roughly 30,000 tools created to manufacture the YF-102 were scrapped or modified before quantity production had even commenced.